 The group of yellow flower clusters, called the inflorescence, are at the very top of the Coco Nucifera palm tree.
 When the blossoms are mature, the nectar must be skillfully retrieved by climbing to the top of the coconut palm several times a day.
 The tapped sap, referred to as a "toddy", is slowly extracted over a period of time by tapping the end of a cut flower blossom stem.

-This pure blossom "juice" is commonly consumed fresh or fermented by native peoples in the Philippines, Indonesia and Malaysia to make "palm wine or coconut vodka."
+This pure blossom "juice" or sap is traditionally consumed fresh (sometimes called neera) or is fermented by native peoples in the Philippines, Indonesia and Malaysia to make "palm wine or coconut vodka."

 The sap is actually a white milky liquid that has to be immediately heated to stop it from naturally fermenting.
-This is successfully achieved at temperatures between 105°-110°F (40°-43°C) and creates a "raw" coconut nectar that preserves the rich nutritional components found in the fresh sap.
-The toddy is heated at these low temperatures for about 90 minutes.
-This creates a caramel-colored liquid syrup that is more concentrated in natural sugars.
+While this, in the past, has been claimed to be achieved at temperatures between 105°-110°F (40°-43°C) to create a "raw" coconut nectar, we have found that it is in fact frequently heated at higher temps by most commercial manufacturers.
+The end result produces a dark brown liquid syrup that concentrates the natural sugars.

 What this means is that all trees used to make coconut sugar or nectar are designated for such purposes.
 Many times, older coconut palms (50 years or older) offer a dual purpose of providing shade canopies for native populations.